 I also didn’t realize that you eat your Sonic order in your car.
 You place your order at a covered drive-in stall, order through an intercom speaker, and then your food is delivered by a carhop.
 This was all foreign yet very entertaining to me!

-Before ordering, YOU MUST ASK if your Sonic has a dedicated fryer that only cooks French fries and tater tots.
-It’s pretty standard that it should have that, but I went to two Sonic restaurants and got two different answers.
+First of all, you MUST ask if the Sonic you’re visiting has a dedicated fryer that only cooks French fries and tater tots.
+Many do, but not all.
+I went to two Sonic restaurants and got two different answers.

 I did not test the burger for gluten.
 Honestly, I wasn’t impressed with the burger anyway to give it much thought.
 When you order it without a bun, it looks sad.
 Really sad.
 And they didn’t even give me a fork!
 (I had to ask for one… twice.)